 Platform and Technology Capabilities

-Home / IT Blogs / Using SharePoint Online to Improve Collaboration and Communication, and Multiply Success
+Home / Insights / Blog / Using SharePoint Online to Improve Collaboration and Communication, and Multiply Success

 July 25, 2017 - by Bhavin Sankhat

 “If you want to go fast, go alone.
 But if you want to go far, go together” holds entirely true with global organizations today.
 Although competition makes organizations respond quickly to market conditions, it is collaboration that makes them stand apart.
 And yes, collaboration is never easy, especially as more and more people start getting involved in a project.
 Businesses often encounter a lot of issues trying to enable large groups of staff, sometimes from different business areas, to work together easily and efficiently.
 But SharePoint aims to break this long-standing issue that has been plaguing organizations since the beginning – the problem of seamless collaboration and communication between employees – from different projects, teams, departments, geographies, as well as different ethnicities.

 …when you can collaborate with your teammates, share, and coordinate on reports on your handheld device, even when you’re at the remotest of locations.
 That Microsoft offers SharePoint Online as part of its cloud-based Office 365 suite should come as no surprise, considering how important collaborating around-the-clock through the cloud platform has become.
 SharePoint Online moves a lot of its vital collaboration tools to the cloud, enabling people to share ideas, content, and knowledge, and add value while on the move.
 And with the offline access feature, you can have all your data automatically synchronized between SharePoint Online and a local Windows PC whenever a network connection is available.
 You can also access content on your Intranet, and team sites with the SharePoint mobile app.